The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 The first resolution to condemn the Soviet government for its actions to destroy the Ukrainian people was represented in the House of Representatives by Congressman Hamilton Fish in 1934 year.

-In 1985, a corresponding law was passed and the Commission on Ukrainian Hunger was established, whose task was to spread the truth about hunger in the world, as well as to study and familiarize the American public with the methods of the Soviet system.
-Members of this commission were congressmen, government officials, and members of the public, mostly of Ukrainian origin.
-The head of this commission was the Holodomor historian and researcher James Mays.
+In 1985, a corresponding law was passed and the Ukrainian Famine Commission was established, whose task was to disseminate the truth about hunger in the world, as well as to study and familiarize the American public with the methods of the Soviet system.
+The members of this commission were congressmen, government representatives, as well as representatives of the public, mainly of Ukrainian origin.
+The head of this commission was historian and Holodomor researcher James Mace.

 As a result, the Commission came to the conclusion that it was presented to the Congress in April 1988, the famine was artificial, and Joseph Stalin and his entourage committed genocide against the Ukrainian one in the 1932-33s.
 Here you can read the entire report.